Food hygiene inspection and ratings

 The lower the risk that the food business poses to food safety, the less often a food hygiene inspection will be undertaken.
 This allows us to focus our resources on businesses which have poorer practices, or greater risks, so we help them to improve standards and protect the public.

-South Cambridgeshire District Council has adopted the national Food Hygiene Rating Scheme (FHRS) as devised by the Food Standards Agency.
+We have adopted the national Food Hygiene Rating Scheme (FHRS) from the Food Standards Agency.

 The scheme helps customers to choose where to eat out or shop for food by giving information about the hygiene standards in restaurants, pubs, cafés, takeaways, hotels and other places you eat, as well as supermarkets and other food shops.